wisp-lang/wisp/README.md

 ## Further Reading

 See the src folder to see some more lispy sorce code.
 The 'lispy' command is written in LispyScript, in file 'lispy.ls'.
-So is the REPL, whose sorce is in 'repl.ls'.
+So is the REPL, whose source is in 'repl.ls'.
 Some of LispyScript keywords are implemented as macros in 'macros.ls'.